riskportal/network-tutorial/docs/6_visualization.md

 # Visualizing Networks in RISK

+Visualization highlights relationships within the network, making modular structure and functional associations easier to interpret.
 RISK provides a flexible and powerful plotting interface via the `NetworkPlotter` object.
 This enables generation of publication-ready figures with detailed domain annotations, significance-driven coloring, contours, and rich label customization.

 ---